aleenavarghese29/signbot/README.md

 - Converts their signs into spoken language instantly
 - Provides a bridge to communicate with anyone

-### For Blind Users
+### For Deaf Users
-- All responses are delivered through audio (text-to-speech)
+- All recognized gestures are converted into clear text on the screen

-- Can hear the conversation without needing to read text
+- They can see the AI-generated responses without relying on sound

-- Makes sign language conversations accessible to them
+- Makes conversations easier and more accessible for users who cannot hear

 ### For Everyone Else
 - No need to learn sign language to communicate